YEASIN49/Hyperledger-Fabric-Fabcar/READMe.md

 cd ../
 ```
 5. If you check the files of current directory by using the command ```ls``` you should see something like below:

 ![App Screenshot](./_readme-image/13_current_path_fabcar.png)

 6. run the command to shut down the network:
 ```
 ./networkDown.sh
 ```
 This should, stop existing running hyperledger fabric test-network.
-Again, if you cannot run the command for access permission restrictrin, simply add keyword 'sudo' at the beginning of the command.
+Again, if you cannot run the command for access permission restriction, simply add keyword 'sudo' at the beginning of the command.
 After successfully shutting down the network you should see response like below:
 ![App Screenshot](./_readme-image/14_network_stop.png)

 7. Now, start the network:
 ```
 ./startFabric.sh javascript
 ```
 Again, for permission restriction, use 'sudo'.
 This command, start and also deploy the chaincode.
 So, this will take time to complete.
-Once it is completed, you should see a large logs printed in your vscode termina which end with similar response like mentioned in the image below:
+Once it is completed, you should see a large logs printed in your vscode terminal which ends with similar response like mentioned in the image below:
 ![App Screenshot](./_readme-image/15_start_network.png)

 8. Now, we will power up our backend service.
 To do this, first go  to the **javascript** directory in fabcar.
 ```
 cd javascript
 ```
-9. run the command below to enroll aadmin to organization:
+9. run the command below to enroll admin to organization:
 ```
 node enrollAdmin.js
 ```